Location: Atwood Voyageurs South

 Local middle and high school students explained how they use technology in various settings.

 Online Suicide Prevention Training

 Facilitator: Nikki Jagodzinski

-This session will give participants the opportunity to complete the interactive online suicide prevention training called Kognito At-Risk, offered by PACC (Promoting a Caring Community).
-Additionally, PACC will share a number of helpful web resources, video links and informational web sites that could be used for classroom learning about mental health and suicide prevention.
+This session gave participants the opportunity to complete the interactive online suicide prevention training called Kognito At-Risk, offered by PACC (Promoting a Caring Community).
+Additionally, PACC shared a number of helpful web resources, video links and informational web sites that could be used for classroom learning about mental health and suicide prevention.

 SCSU’s HLC Quality Initiative – Update from the Steering Committee

 Facilitators: Kristian Twombly, Lisa Foss, John Eggers

 This session included a presentation with ample time for discussion on SCSU’s Higher Learning Commission (HLC) Quality Initiative titled: The development and implementation of institutional learning outcomes and a robust assessment program to measure success and inform continuous improvement.
 Presenters provided an overview of the HLC process, timeline for this initiative, processes, and planning and update the campus on the work currently occurring.
 Participants had the opportunity to ask questions and shared comments.